timacdonald/json-api/README.md

 As we saw in the [adding relationships](#adding-relationships) section, the `$relationships` property is the fastest way to specify the available relationships for a resource.
 In some scenarios you may need greater control over the relationships you are making available.
 If that is the case, you may implement the `toRelationships()` method.
 This will grant you access to the current request and allow for conditional logic.

-The value must always be wrapped in a Closure.
-The Closure will only be called if the relationships is requested by the client.
+The value must always be wrapped in a `Closure`, which will only be called if the relationships is requested by the client.

 ```php
 <?php